THYROID HORMONES USING THE DEVELOPMENT PROGRAM

 The best procedure is to follow a development program for at least six months and then slowly decrease the dose of thyroid replacement hormones as thyroid activity improves.
 A few cases are more complex and take more time.

 By following a development program, hundreds of people have been able to completely stop taking thyroid replacement hormones.
-In fact, in almost all cases, these hormones are not needed, unless the thyroid gland has been surgically removed or destroyed with radioactive iodine therapy or RAI.
+In our experience, hormone therapy is not needed unless the thyroid gland has been surgically removed or destroyed with radioactive iodine therapy or RAI.
 In these cases, replacement hormones are needed.

+Disclaimer.
 Before you stop any medication, we suggest checking with the prescribing physician.
-However, most doctors and natural practitioners do not understand that if one rebuilds and balances the body, then in almost all cases the thyroid gland will begin to function normally and replacement hormones will not be needed, at any age.
+However, most doctors and natural practitioners do not understand that if one rebuilds and balances the body, then in almost all cases the thyroid gland will begin to function normally.
+Replacement hormones will not be needed, at any age.

 This applies to the synthetic hormones such as Synthroid or levothyroxine.
 It also applies to the use of natural replacement hormones such as Naturethroid and Armour thyroid.